awsdocs/amazon-ecs-developer-guide/doc_source/wfsx-volumes.md

 ## Amazon FSx for Windows File Server volume considerations<a name="wfsx-volume-considerations"></a>

 Consider the following when using Amazon FSx for Windows File Server volumes\.
-+ Amazon FSx for Windows File Server with ECS only supports [Windows Amazon ECS\-optimized AMIs](ecs-optimized_AMI.md#ecs-optimized-ami-windows)\.
-Linux EC2 instances aren't supported\.
++ Amazon FSx for Windows File Server with Amazon ECS only supports [Windows Amazon ECS\-optimized AMIs](ecs-optimized_AMI.md#ecs-optimized-ami-windows)\.
+Linux Amazon EC2 instances aren't supported\.
-+ ECS only supports Amazon FSx for Windows File Server\.
-ECS doesn't support Amazon FSx for Lustre\.
++ Amazon ECS only supports Amazon FSx for Windows File Server\.
+Amazon ECS doesn't support Amazon FSx for Lustre\.
-+ Amazon FSx for Windows File Server with ECS doesn't support Fargate launch type task definitions\.
++ Amazon FSx for Windows File Server with Amazon ECS doesn't support AWS Fargate\.
-+ Amazon FSx for Windows File Server with ECS doesn't support awsvpc networking mode at this time\.
++ Amazon FSx for Windows File Server with Amazon ECS doesn't support the `awsvpc` network mode\.
-+ The maximum number of drive letters that can be used for an ECS task is 23\.
++ The maximum number of drive letters that can be used for an Amazon ECS task is 23\.
 Each task with an Amazon FSx for Windows File Server volume gets a drive letter assigned to it\.
 + Task resource cleanup time is 3 hours by default\.
 A file mapping created by a task persists for 3 hours even if no tasks are using it\.
-The default cleanup time can be configured by using the ECS environment variable ECS\_ENGINE\_TASK\_CLEANUP\_WAIT\_DURATION\.
-For more information, see [Amazon ECS Container Agent Configuration](ecs-agent-config.md)\.
+The default cleanup time can be configured by using the Amazon ECS environment variable `ECS_ENGINE_TASK_CLEANUP_WAIT_DURATION`\.
+For more information, see [Amazon ECS container agent configuration](ecs-agent-config.md)\.
 + Tasks typically only run in the same VPC as the Amazon FSx for Windows File Server file system\.
-However, it is possible to have cross\-VPC support if there is an established network connectivity between the ECS Cluster VPC and the Amazon FSx for Windows File Server file\-system through VPC peering\.
+However, it is possible to have cross\-VPC support if there is an established network connectivity between the Amazon ECS cluster VPC and the Amazon FSx for Windows File Server file\-system through VPC peering\.
 + You control access to an Amazon FSx for Windows File Server file system at the network level by configuring the VPC security groups\.
 Only tasks hosted on EC2 instances joined to the AD domain with correctly configured AD security groups will be able to access the Amazon FSx for Windows File Server file\-share\.
 If the security groups are misconfigured, ECS will fail the Task launch with the following error message: `unable to mount file system fs-id`\.”
-+ Amazon FSx for Windows File Server is integrated with AWS Identity and Access Management \(IAM\) to control the actions that your AWS IAM users and groups can take on specific Amazon FSx for Windows File Server resources\.
++ Amazon FSx for Windows File Server is integrated with AWS Identity and Access Management \(IAM\) to control the actions that your IAM users and groups can take on specific Amazon FSx for Windows File Server resources\.
 With client authorization, customers can define IAM roles that allow or deny access to specific Amazon FSx for Windows File Server file systems, optionally require read\-only access, and optionally allow or disallow root access to the file system from the client\.
 For more information, see [Security](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/security.html) in the Amazon FSx Windows User Guide\.

 ## Specifying an Amazon FSx for Windows File Server file system in your task definition<a name="specify-wfsx-config"></a>